Why pH Balance is Important for Your Pool

 What is pH

 pH stands for potential of hydrogen.
-While the mechanism for measuring the potential of hydrogen is quite complex, the general application of pH is to measure the acidity or baseness of a liquid solution.
-Pure water is considered neutral, at a pH of 7. pH levels from below 7 are acidic and pH levels from above 7 are basic.
+The mechanism for measuring the potential of hydrogen is quite complex.
+However, the general use of pH is to measure the acidity or baseness of a liquid solution.
+Pure water is considered neutral at a pH of 7. pH levels from below 7 are acidic, and pH levels from above 7 are basic.

 Both acids and bases can be corrosive at high concentrations.
-This means that a strong acid or a strong base will act on a substance (such as metal, plaster, or human tissue) in a destructive manner.
+This means that a strong acid or a strong base will be destructive to substances such as metal, plaster, or human tissue.
 At lower concentrations, both acids and bases can be irritants to human tissue and slowly cause damage to metal and other components of your swimming pool.
 That’s why keeping the pH balance in your pool is so important.
-If you are at all unsure of how to do this, a quick call to The Pool Butler can get you started on the path of regular professional pool maintenance, saving you time and money while keeping your pool in its optimal condition.
+If you are at all unsure of how to do this, make a quick call to The Pool Butler.
+We can get you started on the path of regular professional pool maintenance, saving you time and money while keeping your pool in its optimal condition.

 How to Measure the pH of a Pool

 The short answer is that there are many ways to test the pH of a pool.
-At your local retail chain or pool supply store you will find a wide variety of tests.
-Test range from simple test strips that are dipped in the water to complex tests using wet or dry reagents.
-Reagents are used in very specific amounts to test not just for pH, but a host of other chemicals important to your pool’s water balance.
+You can find a wide variety of tests at your local pool supply store.
+Tests range from simple test strips that you dip in the water to complex tests using wet or dry reagents.
+Reagents are used in precise amounts to test not just for pH but a host of other chemicals important to your pool’s water balance.

 The most accurate way to test the balance of your water is to let the professionals do it.
 The Pool Butler provides regular maintenance packages.
 Packages include swimming pool water balance testing and treatment to keep your pool at the perfect levels for your health and the safety of your pool, fixtures, and equipment.

 What Causes the pH to Go Up in a Pool